Fathers may not be able to breastfeed, but their role and presence are invaluable too.

 In the initial weeks, when new mothers are sleep deprived or lack the confidence to breastfeed, a father can truly encourage by deflecting criticisms and providing a conducive environment for the mother.

-My husband has been integral in my breastfeeding process.
+My husband has been integral to my breastfeeding process.
 He ensured I had enough back and leg support while I breastfed, and is an expert when it comes to sterilising bottles, thawing and warming milk.
 It helped very much that we were on the same page because whenever we met with an obstacle, it was always about looking for a solution on how we can continue to breastfeed.

 #3 Be Informed